Activity-dependent resolution adjustment for radar-based human activity recognition: Introduction

 The aforementioned time--frequency representation methods are useful for visualizing various micro-Doppler signatures.
 However, they have limitations in analyzing subtle patterns associated with human activities.
 Existing time--frequency analysis methods, which use fixed window sizes, exhibit a linearly distributed resolution for time and frequency.
 This makes it challenging to capture detailed features from the micro-Doppler effects caused by fine movements such as the vibration or rotation of body parts.

 To address these limitations, this study proposes a time--frequency representation technique that is optimized for analyzing distinctive micro-Doppler signature patterns associated with human activities.
-The proposed method adaptively adjusts the frequency-domain resolution, thus allowing for the accurate capture of micro-Doppler signatures generated by human movements.
-We use experimental data to validate the superiority of the proposed method by comparing the recognition performance of deep learning models trained on datasets generated using conventional time--frequency analysis techniques with those generated using the proposed technique.
+The proposed method adaptively adjusts the resolution while maintaining a fixed spectrogram size by: (i) automatically identifying critical frequency ranges corresponding to significant micro-Doppler signatures, (ii) increasing the resolution within these identified ranges, and (iii) decreasing the resolution in less important regions.
+We validate the superiority of the proposed method by comparing the performance of deep learning models trained on datasets generated using conventional time–frequency techniques and the proposed technique.
 This comparison demonstrates the effectiveness of the proposed method in improving the HAR accuracy.

-The rest of this letter is organized as follows: Section \Romannum{2} describes the preprocessing technique for frequency-modulated continuous-wave (FMCW) radar and the method for generating spectrograms.
-Section \Romannum{3} introduces the proposed spectrogram generation method with adaptive resolution.
-In Section \Romannum{4}, we present the performance analysis results obtained using real-world data and compare the recognition performance with those of existing methods.
-Finally, Section \Romannum{5} concludes the letter.
+The rest of this paper is organized as follows: Section \ref{Sec2} describes the preprocessing technique for frequency-modulated continuous-wave (FMCW) radar and the method for generating spectrograms.
+Section \ref{Sec3} describes how the resolution of the spectrogram is adaptively adjusted based on activity.
+In Section \ref{Sec4}, we evaluate the performance of the proposed method using real-world data and compare it against existing methods.
+Finally, Section \ref{Sec5} concludes the paper.